KCErb/symm_species/README.md

 require "symm_species"
 ```

-Your application will now have available to it the array `SymmSpecies::LIST` and the helper methods `SymmSpecies.number(num)` to get a species by number and `SymmSpecies.species_for(parent)` for accessing the species where the point group `parent` is a parent.
+Your application will now have available to it the array `SymmSpecies::LIST` and the helper methods `SymmSpecies.number(num)` to get a species by number and `SymmSpecies.species_for(parent: parent, child: child)` for accessing the species where the point group `parent` is a parent and the point group `child` is a child.
+Since this is named tuple, both arguments are optional.
+If you provide only child, all species where that group is a child will be returned without regard for parent (for example).

 Examples of Crystal applications that use this shard: